moby/moby/docs/sources/use/workingwithrepository.md

 then automatically log you in.
 Now you're ready to commit and push your own images!

+> **Note:**
+> Your authentication credentials will be stored in the [`.dockercfg`
+> authentication file](#authentication-file).

 ## Committing a Container to a Named Image

 When you make changes to an existing image, those changes get saved to a container's file system.
 You can then promote that container to become an image by making a `commit`.
-In addition to converting the container to an image, this is also your opportunity to name the image, specifically a name that includes your user name from the Central Docker Index (as you did a `login` above) and a meaningful name for the image.
+In addition to converting the container to an image, this is also your opportunity to name the image, specifically a name that includes your user name from [Docker.io](http://index.docker.io) (as you did a `login` above) and a meaningful name for the image.

     # format is "sudo docker commit <container_id> <username>/<imagename>"
     $ sudo docker commit $CONTAINER_ID myname/kickassapp